-When you brain is stuck in survival system it can make you really anxious, your body is hyper vigilant and the rational bits of your brain stop working.
-This means it gets harder to think clearly and you are more likely to be convinced of the possible danger.
-You might notice your heart racing, feeling very jumpy, racing thoughts, sweaty palms and finding it difficult to breathe.
-This is information that you are outside of your window of tolerance!
+When your brain is stuck in survival mode it can make you really anxious, as your body becomes hyper vigilant and the rational parts of your brain stop working.
+This makes it harder to think clearly and you are more likely to be convinced of potential dangers.
+You might notice a racing heart, jumpiness, racing thoughts, sweaty palms and difficulty breathing.
+These are signs that you are outside your "window of tolerance"!

-Your body is keeping you on red alert to try and be helpful and keep you safe but we need to slowly give it the message that the danger has passed and that its okay to relax a bit (if your danger has already passed).
+Your body is keeping you on red alert to try and be helpful and keep you safe, but we need to slowly give it the message that the danger has passed and that it's OK to relax a bit (if the danger has indeed passed).
 We can do this by challenging the thought processes:

-- assess how much danger there is really – are we responding to the present situation, or to a situation from our past?
+- Assess how real the danger actually is – are we responding to the present situation, or to a situation from our past?

 - Develop coping strategies that work for you, and then when you feel anxious, utilise one of your coping strategies that will self-soothe